eBooks

 How to make a synopsis?

 To make a synopsis, start by outlining the main plot points and character arcs.
 Include the beginning, middle, and end of the story, focusing on the conflict and resolution.
 Keep the narrative voice consistent, and ensure it reflects the tone of your work.
-Be concise, clear, and compelling.
+Be concise, clear, and convincing.

 How do you start a synopsis?